BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Subscriptions are a [work in progress](https://github.com/fiatjaf/lnurl-rfc/issues/77) on the LNURL standard.

 LNRURL is broken up into several sub-protocols, which have different use cases.
 Three of these sub-protocols are focused on making or requesting payments (pay, lightning address, and withdraw).
-LNURL-auth and channel are also available, but are for authenticating a user and opening payment channels.
+LNURL-auth and channel are also available for authenticating a user and opening payment channels.

 ##### Pay